 However, Chime allows you to send peer-to-peer transactions instantly to anyone, even if they aren’t a Chime member.
-On the other hand, Current only allows you to send money instantly if the recipient is a Current member.
+On the other hand, the Current account only allows you to send money instantly if the recipient is a Current member.
 Once again, Chime is a little more convenient, though it is nice that neither provider charges unnecessary fees.

 Account Spending Limits

 Chime and Current both have a daily withdrawal limit of $500 from ATMs.
 Furthermore, Chime limits your daily spending to $2500, while Current has a daily limit of $2000.
 Note that both banking providers count your ATM withdrawals toward the daily spending limit.

 Chime offers a $50 bonus for all new members, and the requirements aren’t too difficult to meet.
 Firstly, you’ve got to sign up through a promotional link from a current member.
 Moreover, you’ll need to make a $200 direct deposit within the first 45 days of opening your account.
 If you can meet those terms, you’ll be in line for a $50 bonus.

 Current, on the other hand, doesn’t offer great sign-on bonuses.
 They will give you a $1 bonus if you sign up via a promotional link, but that’s hardly impressive given the $50 bonus offered by Chime.

 What if you want one or more family members to also have a digital bank account?
 Chime doesn’t do much for you in this regard.
 However, Current does – it offers a teen account that costs just $36 per year.
 The teen account is perfect for teenagers learning monetary responsibility for the first time.
 It includes key features like:

 - Blocks on certain merchants